arpajj/Covid-19-Project/README.md

 # Covid-19 Project
+## About the project
-This is a complete project about COVID-19 data and prediction of cases or deaths from this pandemic using regression models such as polynomial regression, support vector regression or ARIMA and machine learning models (neural networks) such as facebook's Prophet or LSTMs, GRUs, with addition of Attention mechanisms.
+This is a complete project about COVID-19 data visualization and prediction. of cases or deaths from this pandemic using regression models such as polynomial regression, support vector regression or ARIMA but also other forecasting methods such as Meta's Prophet.
+Machine/Deep learning models (neural networks) like LSTMs, GRUs, with Attention mechanisms are also deployed.

+The project is divided in two three sub-parts: 1) The pre-processing, 2) the maps/ classical prediction and 3) the neural networks.

+### Part 1: Data Visualization.
 For starters we visualize the data and then we use the aforementioned models to predict the outbreak of the pandemic.